 The Force Majeure comes to an end when the event that has caused cease to exist or the effect of that event has been negated.

 The Client also cannot terminate the contract due to Force Majeure.
-In case the Force Majeure prolongs for a long period, both the parties have an option to terminate the contract by consent.
+In case the Force Majeure prolongs for a long period, both parties have an option to terminate the contract by consent.